Check Library¶

 expr

-is evaluated on every rising clock edge except for edge 3 where
+is evaluated on every rising clock edge, except when en

 (True) Check (check and check_true)¶